-The observatory features a 177-square-foot dome housing the primary telescope, an observation deck equipped with twelve piers for mounting smaller telescopes, and a single-story, five-room structure with an insulated control room.
+The observatory features a 177-square-foot dome housing the primary telescope, an observation deck equipped with 12 piers for mounting smaller telescopes, and a single-story, five-room structure with an insulated control room.

-The opportunity for astronomical study and night sky viewing is appreciated by the College community, local schools, and the public.
+The opportunity for astronomical study and night sky viewing is appreciated by the University community, local schools, and the public.

-The observatory was named after former state senator Irwin Belk of Charlotte, N.C., for his contributions to the project.
+The observatory was named after former state senator Irwin Belk of Charlotte, North Carolina, for his contributions to the project.